QuickBooks Blog

 If your hourly employees work over 40 hours in a week, you are required to pay overtime.
 Most salaried employees are exempt from overtime, but this is dependent on pay level.

-Employers may elect to pay more than the federally required overtime rate, and some states actually have additional overtime laws requiring overtime be paid at a higher rate than required on the federal level.
+Employers may elect to pay more than the federally required overtime rate, and some states actually have additional overtime laws requiring overtime to be paid at a higher rate than required on the federal level.

 Let’s take our hourly example from above.

-If your employee makes $16 an hour and works 45 hours in a single week, they are entitled to receive overtime pay for 5 hours at 1.5 times their hourly rate.
+If your employee earns $16 an hour and works 45 hours in a single week, they are entitled to receive overtime pay for 5 hours at 1.5 times their hourly rate.
 The gross pay formula would be as follows:

 Gross pay per week (hourly employee with overtime):